surfliner/surfliner-mirror/starlight/README.md

 Starlight is based on Spotlight, a framework for the creation and presentation of exhibits.

+## Deploying Starlight

+Please see our [Deploy](doc/deploy.md) documentation for details on how to deploy a Starlight application to staging or production environments.
+For local development and testing, please see [Developing Locally](README.md#developing-locally)

+## Authentication

+The environment variable `AUTH_METHOD` determines how users log in.
+The options
+are:

+- `google`: Authenticates via Google OAuth
+- `shibboleth`: Authenticates via Shibboleth
+- `developer`: Authenticates via YAML file (for local testing only)
+- `database`: Authenticates via standard Rails/Devise db-backed Users

+### Authentication with Google

+Users authenticate using Google.
+To configure Starlight to connect to Google using OAuth:

+1. Create a new application at <https://console.developers.google.com/>.
+1. Complete the OAuth consent form under the Credentials tab.
+1. In the Credentials tab, select `Create credentials -> OAuth client ID`.
+The type should be “Web application” and the Authoritized redirect URI should be your application’s hostname followed by `/users/auth/google_oauth2/callback`.
+1. Set the environment variables `GOOGLE_AUTH_ID` and `GOOGLE_AUTH_SECRET` to
+   the provided OAuth client ID and client secret, respectively.

 ## Importing Data

 Images can be specified either via a url or via a filename.
 A CSV import file